Saw V: Plot

 Convicted murderer Seth Baxter wakes up chained to a table beneath a pendulum blade.
 He is told that he can release himself by crushing his hands between two presses.
 He does so, but the blade still bisects him as someone watches through a hole in the wall.

 FBI agent Peter Strahm escapes from the room he was locked in by Detective Hoffman.
 (Note: As depicted in Saw IV) He is then attacked by a figure in a pig mask and wakes up with his head sealed in a box that is quickly filling with water.
 Outside, Hoffman delivers Corbett, the kidnapped daughter of Jeff, (Note: As depicted in Saw III) to the police and claims they are the only survivors.
-Strahm, having survived the trap by performing a tracheotomy with his pen, is brought out alive as well, much to Hoffman's shock.
+Strahm, having survived the trap by performing a tracheotomy with his pen, is brought out alive as well.

 Hoffman is promoted and credited with closing the Jigsaw case.
 Hoffman later finds a note in his office reading "I know who you are", and learns of Agent Lindsey Perez's death while taking Strahm's cell phone from the police evidence room.
 At the hospital, Strahm tells Hoffman that Perez's last words were "Detective Hoffman" and questions how he escaped the plant.
 After being put on medical leave by his boss, Agent Dan Erickson, Strahm, suspicious of Hoffman, decides to uncover his involvement with Jigsaw and takes case files of past Jigsaw victims to research them.

 In an underground sewer, Ashley, Brit, Charles, Luba and Mallick awaken with collars locked around their necks, connected by cables to a set of blades mounted on the wall behind them.
 The keys to the collars are in individual glass boxes across the room.
-A videotape informs them that they are all connected and that they must "do the opposite" of their instincts if they are all to survive the tests ahead of them.
+A videotape says that they are all connected and that they must "do the opposite" of their instincts if they are all to survive the tests ahead of them.
 Ashley fails to retrieve the key and gets decapitated.
 In the second room, which is filled with explosives on a timer, Charles first attacks Mallick and then Luba, but she, Brit, and Mallick each retrieve keys to bomb shelters set in the walls.
 Charles is left to die when the timer expires and the explosives detonate.

 Strahm learns that Hoffman killed Seth Baxter, who had killed Hoffman's sister, years prior.
 John Kramer abducted Hoffman after the fact and blackmailed him into helping him set up his future "games."

 In the third room, Brit kills Luba before she and Mallick put her corpse in a bathtub and connect it to five cables to complete an electric circuit that unlocks the next door.